uwePhillPhelps/IAP-2024/Tutorials/Workshop 1.md

 ::➡️:: [Download master branch zip file](../../../archive/refs/heads/master.zip) ::⬅️::

-You will need to download Xcode from the appstore if you are working on your own machine. **University lab machines already have Xcode installed and are ready for roll for playful exploration of introductory programming for audio** 😊👍
+Staff can help you set up your own machine for working off-campus.
+For now, let's use the lab machines. **University lab machines already have Xcode installed and are ready for roll for playful exploration of introductory programming for audio** 😊👍

 ## Opening the IAP Project